-This was a British operation to deliver 48 Hawker Hurricane fighters to the USSR via the Arctic route to northern Russian ports at the same time as 'Dervish' (i) and 'Gauntlet' (21 August/7 December 1941).
+'Benedict' was a British operation to deliver 48 Hawker Hurricane single-engined fighters to the USSR via the Arctic route to northern Russian ports at the same time as 'Dervish' (i) and 'Gauntlet' (21 August/7 December 1941).

 At this time the Finnish military command was disturbed by the possibilities of intelligence activities by the numerically large British military and consular representation in Finland, and Finland suggested restrictions to the size and scope of the British mission to Helsinki at a time late in July.

 The British were anxious to offer immediate support to their new ally, meanwhile, and British submarines, minelayers and aircraft carriers quickly put in an appearance off Finland’s north coast.
-On 31 July carrierborne aircraft from Furious attacked the harbour of the Finnish port of Petsamo, losing three aircraft and inflicting only minor damage on a small freighter and harbour facilities.
+On 31 July aircraft from the elderly fleet carrier Furious attacked the harbour of the Finnish port of Petsamo, losing three aircraft and inflicting only minor damage on a small freighter and harbour facilities.
 In a further attempt to hinder naval traffic in the area, the Royal Navy mined the approaches to Petsamo.

 No. 151 Wing’s task was to provide both training and operational support to the Soviets.
 Though not the most modern of fighters by a time late in 1941, the Hurricane was nonetheless well-suited to service in the northern USSR as it had been designed for ruggedness, ease of maintenance and continued operability under arduous field conditions.
 Furthermore, the British, Australian and New Zealand pilots and ground crew were mostly veterans of the Battles of France and Britain, were therefore highly experienced, and brought with them a modern radio and radar air-control system.

-On 2 September 1942 two units of Air Chief Marshal Sir Arthur Harris’s Bomber Command, Nos 144 and 455 Squadrons, the latter of the Royal Australian Air Force, flew 32 Handley Page Hampden aircraft from the UK to Murmansk within the context of 'Orator' after being refurbished as torpedo-bombers for use in convoy protection operations, especially when the Germans committed their heavier surface warships.
-Nine of the Hampden aircraft were lost en route, largely to the harsh arctic weather, compass failure and German anti-aircraft fire.
+On 2 September 1942 two units of Air Chief Marshal Sir Arthur Harris’s RAF Bomber Command, Nos 144 and 455 Squadrons, the latter of the Royal Australian Air Force, flew 32 Handley Page Hampden twin-engined medium bombers from the UK to Murmansk within the context of 'Orator' after being refurbished as torpedo-bombers for use in convoy protection operations, especially when the Germans committed their heavier surface warships.
+Nine of the Hampden aircraft were lost en route, largely to the harsh Arctic weather, compass failure and German anti-aircraft fire.
 The two squadrons operated briefly from Vaenga before handing over their surviving aircraft to the Soviets.
 Commonwealth aircrews remained active in the Murmansk area until 1944, mainly in the form of maritime patrol and escort duty supporting Arctic convoys.
-At various stages, RAF, RAAF and RCAF aviators operated Consolidated Catalina flying boats, Lockheed Hudson maritime reconnaissance and Spitfire photo-reconnaissance aircraft from Vaenga and Lakhta.
+At various stages, RAF, RAAF and RCAF aviators operated Consolidated Catalina twin-engined flying boats, Lockheed Hudson twin-engined maritime reconnaissance aircraft and Spitfire photo-reconnaissance aircraft from Vaenga and Lakhta.